libreflow/.github/profile/README.md

  \$$$$$$$$ \$$ \$$$$$$$  \$$        \$$$$$$$ \$$       \$$  \$$$$$$   \$$$$$\$$$$
 ```

-# Libreflow - The Project Management App That Doesn't Suck
+# LibreFlow - The Project Management App That Doesn't Suck

 Tired of clunky project management tools that make you want to pull your hair out?
-Well, put down the Rogaine and pick up Libreflow!
+Well, put down the Rogaine and pick up LibreFlow!

 ## Features